-For safety reasons we cannot take requests for repeat prescriptions over the telephone.
+For safety reasons we cannot take requests for repeat prescriptions over the telephone or by email.

 If you have regular repeat prescriptions, which do not change between your surgery reviews, please do consider requesting a 'batch' of prescriptions.
 We are strongly encouraged to prescribe one-month supplies of medication at a time by NHS England, to help reduce waste, but if you request a batch of prescriptions you can take these to your usual pharmacy and simply return to collect the next supply of medication when needed.
 Your pharmacist will remind you when you will be due to order a further prescription.